-Left to the free market, the development of new drugs will be at $0Q_P$ in Fig. 12.
-This is because the pharmaceutical firm motivated by self-interest will produce up to the point where Marginal Private Benefit (MPB) = Marginal Private Cost (MPC).
-Hence, $0Q_P$ represents the market equilibrium level of production.
+Left to the free market, the firm would undertake R&D up to $OQ_P$ in Figure 15.
+This is because the firm, motivated by self-interest, will produce up to the point where Marginal Private Benefit (MPB) = Marginal Private Cost (MPC).
+Hence, $OQ_P$ represents the market equilibrium level of production.